Pre-determination of Benefits:

 - estimate from the service provider detailing the required equipment and applicable costs;

-- a note from yourself (the employee) confirming and authorizing Great-West Life to coordinate the claim directly with the service provider; therefore, reimbursing them directly;
+- a note from yourself (the employee) confirming and authorizing Canada Life to coordinate the claim directly with the service provider; therefore, reimbursing them directly;

 - Extended Health claim form must be attached.
 Please indicate that this is a pre-determination which is why there will not be a purchase date on the invoice.

-Take a photocopy for your own records and forward all originals to Great-West Life for review.
+Take a photocopy for your own records and forward all originals to Canada Life for review.

-No. Great-West life will not cover services or supplies that are covered by the government plan in the insured person’s home province.
+No. Canada life will not cover services or supplies that are covered by the government plan in the insured person’s home province.

 - Alopecia Totalis